skynettoday/skynet-today/content/editorials/_posts/2018-06-30-autonomous-vehicles.md

 ## Bad Guys are a Problem Too

 So far, these scenarios occur naturally and without anyone trying to intentionally confuse the AV.
-However, there are many situations where __a malicious actor could intentionally tamper with the car__.
+However, there are many situations where **a malicious actor could intentionally tamper with the car**.
 Car hacking is more real that you may expect.
 At DEFCON, the world’s largest hacker conference, there is a [Car Hacking Village](https://www.carhackingvillage.com/) where hackers find and exploit vulnerabilities in vehicles.
 In 2015, Charlie Miller & Chris Valasek walked through how a [remote code execution exploit can be done on a vehicle](https://www.youtube.com/watch?v=OobLb1McxnI).
 As sophisticated as this exploit may seem, simpler and equally frightening attacks can be done.
 For example, an attacker can physically tamper with the car’s sensors by blocking them from picking up signals.
 Furthermore, attacks are not limited to physically altering the sensors.
 Simply shining a light into the sensor from afar can significantly throw off the computer vision used by the AV.
 More sophisticated attacks on the machine learning models can also be performed; Google researchers have devised a method of generating maliciously designed stickers, or [adversarial patches](https://arxiv.org/abs/1712.09665), that can trick the vision system into incorrectly interpreting what it sees.

 <figure>
       <img src="/content/editorials/images/autonomous_vehicles/stopsign.PNG" alt="Stop Sign"/>
-     <figcaption>Simple alterations to a stop sign can cause computer vision systems to misinterpret the
-sign and potentially ignore it completely.<a href="https://medium.com/self-driving-cars/adversarial-traffic-signs-fd16b7171906) [Source](https://arxiv.org/abs/1707.08945">(source)</a></figcaption>
+     <figcaption>Simple alterations to a stop sign can cause vision systems to misinterpret and even ignore it completely. <a href="https://arxiv.org/abs/1707.08945">(source)</a></figcaption>
 </figure>

 Autonomous vehicles that leverage cutting edge computer vision technology can reliably misinterpret road signs if these stickers are placed on them.
 Such methods for fooling machine learning models are called adversarial examples.
-Although the idea of such attacks only came around 4 years ago,  there is now an entire line of research that focuses on developing new ways to create them ([Source](https://arxiv.org/abs/1412.6572) [Source](https://arxiv.org/abs/1801.02610) [Source](https://arxiv.org/abs/1706.06083)).
+Although the idea of such attacks only came around 4 years ago,  there is now an [entire](https://arxiv.org/abs/1412.6572) [line](https://arxiv.org/abs/1801.02610) of [research](https://arxiv.org/abs/1706.06083) that focuses on developing new ways to create them.

 ## Ethical & Policy Considerations